 10) Many people believe that the tattooer has to be crazy, always high, and someone in line with a dark figure.
 It is a myth; many artists are lovely, sometimes married, and often proud parents.
 If you suspect that the artist is under any substance influence or has any addictions, you should think before allowing him to work on you.
 It is a well-known fact that alcoholics and junkies have problems with shaky hands.

 11) Also, respect it when the artist gives his honest opinion.
 If you disagree, try to find another person to make the tattoo.
-This way, you will avoid feeling like the work was not properly done due to personal reasons.
+This way, you will avoid feeling like the work was improperly done for personal reasons.

-12) If you choose an image from a catalog and want to make some changes to it, a good artist will do those changes with pleasure and will not complain if you want more changes on it when the sketch is already redone; of course, you should know where to draw the line between some more changes and be unreasonable, don’t forget this person makes a living out of making tattoos.
+12) If you choose an image from a catalog and want to make some changes to it, a good artist will make those changes with pleasure and will not complain if you wish to make more changes to it when the sketch is already redone; of course, you should know where to draw the line between some more changes and be unreasonable, don’t forget this person makes a living out of making tattoos.

 14) If you are a woman and want to have kids, a tattoo on your stomach or the lateral of your waistline, whether horizontally or vertically, might not be a good idea; it will stretch due to the pregnancy lolossome of its beauty.